IHEC/ihec-assay-standards/RNASeqQC/README.md

 	   1. path to BAM file to be analyzed
 	   2. Bed file with intergenic coordinates
 	   3. Bed file with rRNA coordinates

+The script will create a folder in the chosen working directory with the name of the bam file.
+A statistics output file will be written inside in text format.
+This allows running many samples in parallel in your computational environment.
+Temporary files (e.g. duplicate marked BAM files) are removed to minimize disk usage.

 ## Example: